 Saoirse and I also discussed the raft of sexual abuse claims rocking not only Hollywood, but also the broader culture, which she admitted left her feeling both sad and "very disappointed."
 While she was clear that "it would be wrong to say we're all shocked that this was going on," she did express hope that, as more women come forward, it will protect more of us from pervasive harassment and assault in the future.

 The cultural climate, no doubt, makes the Greta Gerwig-directed Lady Bird an especially refreshing offering in late 2017.
-But while the film is currently racking up critical accolades, Saoirse is already onto the next.
+But while the film is currently racking up critical accolades — including an individual Best Actress Oscar nod for Saoirse — its star is already onto the next.
 She recently wrapped on Mary Queen of Scots, in which she plays the complicated and iconic royal, alongside Margot Robbie.
 That film won't hit theaters until 2018, but you can catch Saoirse in Lady Bird in theaters now.